alex/what-happens-when/README.rst

 Switch:

-* If the computer is connected to a switch, the switch will check it's local CAM/MAC table to see which port has the MAC address we are looking for.
+* If the computer is connected to a switch, the switch will check its local CAM/MAC table to see which port has the MAC address we are looking for.
 If the switch has no entry for the MAC address it will rebroadcast the ARP request to all other ports.